rakeshshriwas/angular-interview-questions/README.md

 **CanDeactivate:** Checks if a route can be deactivated, often used to confirm navigation away from a route.
 **CanLoad:** Prevents a module from being loaded lazily until certain conditions are met.

-79. ### ⁠What are route parameter
+282. ### What are the Route Parameters?
+Could you explain each of them?.
       Route parameters are used to pass dynamic values in the URL of a route.
 They allow you to define variable segments in the route path, which can be accessed and used by components and services.
 Path parameters are represented by a colon (":") followed by the parameter name.

-    EX: Params, Query params, Fragments(#)
+      There are three types of route parameters in Angular:

+      **Path parameters:** Path parameters are used to define dynamic segments in the URL path.
+They are specified as part of the route's path and are extracted from the actual URL when navigating to that route.
+Path parameters are represented by a colon (":") followed by the parameter name.
+For example:

+      ```typescript
       { path: 'users/:id', component: UserComponent }
+      ```

+      In this example, ":id" is the path parameter.
+When navigating to a URL like "/users/123", the value "123" will be extracted and can be accessed in the UserComponent.

+      **Query parameters:** Query parameters are used to pass additional information in the URL as key-value pairs.
+They are appended to the URL after a question mark ("?") and can be accessed by components and services.
+Query parameters are not part of the route path, but they provide additional data to the route.
+For example:

+      ```typescript
+      { path: 'search', component: SearchComponent }
+      ```

+      In this example, a URL like "/search?query=angular" contains a query parameter "query" with the value "angular".
+The SearchComponent can retrieve the value of the query parameter and use it for searching.

+      **Optional parameters:** Optional parameters are used when you want to make a route parameter optional.
+They are represented by placing a question mark ("?") after the parameter name.
+Optional parameters can be useful when you have routes with varying parameters.
+For example:

+      ```typescript
+      { path: 'products/:id/:category?', component: ProductComponent }
+      ```

+      In this example, the ":category" parameter is optional.
+The ProductComponent can be accessed with URLs like "/products/123" or "/products/123/electronics".
+If the ":category" parameter is present in the URL, it will be available in the component, otherwise, it will be undefined.

+      Route parameters provide a flexible way to handle dynamic data in your Angular application.
+They allow you to create routes that can be easily customized and provide a seamless user experience by reflecting the current state of the application in the URL.

+79. ### What is lazy loading?
+    Lazy loading in Angular is a design pattern and technique used to improve the performance of an application by loading modules and components only when they are needed.
+Instead of loading all modules at the start, lazy loading defers the loading of certain modules until they are required, reducing the initial load time and improving the user experience.

+    ```javascript
+	const routes: Routes = [
+	  {
+	    path: 'customers',
+	    loadChildren: () => import('./customers/customers.module').then(module => module.CustomersModule)
+	  },
+	  {
+	    path: 'orders',
+	    loadChildren: () => import('./orders/orders.module').then(module => module.OrdersModule)
+	  },
+	  {
+	    path: '',
+	    redirectTo: '',
+	    pathMatch: 'full'
+	  }
+	];
+    ```
+	- Reduces the initial load time of the application by loading only the necessary modules at the start.
+	- Makes the application more scalable by allowing you to add more features without significantly impacting the initial load time.

 79. ### What is authentication and authorization?